stsnel/msl_api/api.md

 A Postman collection file is available [here](../master/MSL%20API.postman_collection.json).

 ## Available resources
 The API offers 5 domain specific endpoints and 1 endpoint offering access to all data-publications available.
-All data is open accesable, no authorization is required.
+All data is open accessible, no authorization is required.
 + [rock_physics](#rock_physics)
 + [analogue](#analogue)
 + [paleo](#paleo)